USS Florida (BB-30): Inter-War Period

 Florida remained in service for a few years in her modernized form, and participated in joint Army-Navy coast defense exercises in June 1928.
-Under the terms of the London Naval Treaty of 1930, which reduced the battle fleets of the signatory countries, she was to be disposed of.
-She was accordingly decommissioned on 16 February 1931 at the Philadelphia Naval Yard, struck from the naval register on 6 April, and was broken up in Philadelphia later that year.
+Under the terms of the London Naval Treaty of 1930, however, which reduced the battle fleets of the signatory countries, she was to be disposed of.
+She was decommissioned accordingly on 16 February 1931 at the Philadelphia Naval Yard, struck from the naval register on 6 April, and was broken up in Philadelphia later that year.
 Demolition work was completed by 30 September 1932.
 The one-ton ship's bell was saved and transported to the University of Florida in Gainesville, where it was first installed in a clock atop a classroom building.
 The clock was removed in the early 1950s and the bell was put in storage.
 In 1960, it was installed atop the stands in the north end zone at Florida Field, where it was traditionally rung by either cheerleaders or fans at the conclusion of a victory by the Florida Gator football team.
 As the stadium underwent successive expansions and renovations, the bell was moved to a location under the north end zone concourse and then was removed from the stadium in 1992.
 It has been restored and is now housed in the lobby of the Museum of Florida History.